Best Futon Mattress: Reviews and Buyer’s Guide

 A quality futon should be comfortable in bed and sofa form.
 You may not receive the same level of comfort that you would from a regular mattress, but some customers may prefer a futon over a mattress.

-Not all futons are little bits of cushion on the floor!
+Not all futons are little bits of cushion that serve as beds!
 Some futons can be as thick as 8 inches.
 That’s almost as thick as a mattress.
+There are even futon mattress toppers if you want a thicker bed.

 Futons contain a wide variety of materials with unique features.
 Depending on what you need, you could choose one futon over another.
 Ultimately, it comes down to personal preference.
 Some customers prefer the cradling sensation of foam, while others prefer to stick to the more traditional innerspring support.